taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ![](./images/AWPAdmin.png)

-Once the feature suite is enabled by administrator, end-users will see an AccelerateWP tab in their control panel interface and be able to activate the optimization feature.
+Once the feature suite is enabled by the administrator, end-users will see an AccelerateWP tab in their control panel interface and be able to activate the optimization feature.

 ### Suites usage statistics
-When AccelerateWP is enabled, the AccelerateWP usage statistics is shown.
+When AccelerateWP is enabled, the AccelerateWP usage statistics are shown.

 ![](./images/AWPStats.png)

 It includes:
-* `Active Users` block with total number of users and number of users who has activated the optimization feature/total users
+* `Active Users` block with the total number of users and number of users who have activated the optimization feature/total users
-* `Wordpress sites on server` block with total number of WordPress sites and WordPress sites optimized by the feature
+* `Wordpress sites on server` block with a total number of WordPress sites and WordPress sites optimized by the feature
 * statistics table

 Each row in the statistics table represents a particular user.

-The first column `#of Wordpress sites` shows total number of user's WordPress sites.
+The first column `#of Wordpress sites` shows the total number of user's WordPress sites.

-The second column `AccelerateWP` shows number of user's WordPress sites, optimized by the feature.
+The second column `AccelerateWP` shows a number of user's WordPress sites, optimized by the feature.

 To enable premium features, click on the "Activate premium features" link and select the options you want.
 To integrate functions with billing, you must specify the base URL for the purchase of the function by end users.

 ![](./images/AWPPremiumManage.png)

-In case if both AccelerateWP and AccelerateWP Premium feature suites are enabled, the statistics is extended with AccelerateWP Premium metrics.
+In case both AccelerateWP and AccelerateWP Premium feature suites are enabled, the statistics are extended with AccelerateWP Premium metrics.

 ![](./images/AWPStatsPremium.png)

-Please notice the `AccelerateWP Premium` rows in the `Active Users` and the `Wordpress sites on server` blocks, and also the `AccelerateWP Premium` column in statistics table.
+Please notice the `AccelerateWP Premium` rows in the `Active Users` and the `Wordpress sites on server` blocks, and also the `AccelerateWP Premium` column in the statistics table.

 :::tip Note
 Newly created users will be accounted for 10 min after adding.